How to Prepare a Common Size Income Statement Analysis

-First, the cost of goods sold for the business firm has increased from 2011 to 2012.
-The cost of goods sold usually includes direct expenses and the cost of purchases for the products made by the company.
+First, the cost of goods (COGS) sold for the business firm has increased from 2017 to 2018.
+The cost of goods sold usually includes direct labor costs and the cost of direct materials used in production.
 One reason cost of goods sold has gone up is that sales have gone up, but here is an important distinction.

 All businesses have to sell something, either a service or a product.
 The income from selling their products or services will show up in operating profit.
-If it is declining, which it is in the case of XYZ, Inc., that means there is less money for the shareholders and for any other goals that firm management wants to achieve.
-It is also watched closely by lenders (such as banks) when assessing a company's credit risk.
+If it is declining, which it is in the case of XYZ, Inc., there is less money for the shareholders and for any other goals that the firm's management wants to achieve.
+It is also watched closely by lenders (e.g., banks) when assessing a company's credit risk.